-Earning a master's degree in environmental management can help graduates take leadership roles in protecting the planet for current and future generations.
+Earning an online master's degree in environmental management can help graduates take leadership roles in protecting the planet for current and future generations.
 As population growth continues to put pressure on the environment and as public concern about threats to the environment increases, environmental management professionals can expect to see more opportunities to turn their passion for conservation into rewarding careers.

 This guide can help prospective students find the best environmental management master's degree online programs.
 It provides an introduction to what students can expect from the curriculum, advice on how to choose a quality program, and information about career opportunities for individuals who graduate with a degree in environmental management.
 The guide concludes with a selection of resources for funding environmental management master's degree online programs.